microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/Deployment/CustomerInsightsSetup.md

 # Step 2: Ingest Data
 In this step you will bring the data into the CI environment from your Azure Synapse Workspace.
 1. In the CI environment, navigate to the Data > Data Source
-2. Select `Add Data Source` and select `Azure data lake storage`, provide a name for the data source and click "Next".
+2. Select `Add Data Source` and select `Azure data lake storage`, provide `sourcedata` for the data source name and click "Next".
+> * **Note**: Make sure you name the data source `sourcedata` as it is used in the Azure Synapse notebooks in later steps.

 ![Import Common Data Model](./ci_img/ImportMethod.png)